gandalf1819/Risk-Factor-Identification-using-Truck-Fleet-Sensor-Data/README.md

 be processing the data.
 - The company wants to use this data to better understand risk.

-# Goal of the Project
-* To get familiar with end to end implantation of a big data project using various tools in Hadoop ecosystem.

 # Data
 * Collected geo-location and truck data has been provided.